 - Legitimacy: Is every transaction in the system open and traceable to a legal source?

-- Sufficiency: Is the balance higher or does it meet the minimum amount of funds for your visa type?
+- Sufficiency: Is the balance higher, or does it meet the minimum funds required for your visa type?

 - Relevance: Is the account under the applicant’s name, or is there official documentation showing sponsorship or joint account ownership?